AntoineTF/robot-maze-navigation/README.md

 ## Project Context

-This project was completed as part of the **EPFL “Bio-Inspired and Autonomous Robotics” course** (MICRO-502) under the supervision of **Prof. Dario Floreano**.
+This project was completed as part of the **EPFL “Mobile Robotics” course** (MICRO-452) under the supervision of **Prof. Mondada Francesco**.
 The system was developed and tested in the Thymio arena to explore end-to-end autonomy, from perception through motion execution.

 ## Acknowledgements

 This README builds on the figures, images, and analysis already produced in the notebooks (`Report.ipynb`, `main.ipynb`).
 Keep them alongside this document so the visual explanations remain accurate.

-Special thanks to Prof. Dario Floreano, the MICRO-502 teaching team, and all teammates for their collaboration and guidance.
+Special thanks to Prof. Mondada Francesco, the MICRO-452 teaching team, and all teammates for their collaboration and guidance.